nemixu/nemixu/README.md

 <h2 align="center">Hello there!
 My name is Stephen. 👋🤓</h2>
-<p align="center">I'm a junior software developer from Dublin, Ireland.
+<p align="center">I'm a Software Engineer from Dublin, Ireland.
-Currently learning ReactJS and constantly trying to improve my skills!
-I started coding just over a year ago and I am looking to change career to software development.
+Skilled in .NET and Xamarin Forms building Inpatient Care Experience platforms supported on Droid and UWP.
+Also highly skilled with Django, python, JavaScript, Bootstrap.
-  Recent graduate from Code Institute's Fullstack software development course which I received an upper second class honours.
+  Graduate from Code Institute's Fullstack software development course which I received an upper second class honours.
 </p>